 Teen Drug Abuse is a Key to the Perceived “In” Crowd

 When you grew up, it was smoking in the high school bathroom.
-Maybe it involved drinking from mom and dad’s liquor cabinet.
+Maybe it involved drinking from mom and dad’s liquor cabinet and abusing alcohol.
 Whatever the substance of choice was when you were a teen, time moved on.
-Now, you’re talking about Molly, heroin, OxyContin, or Purple Drank.
+Now, you’re talking about Molly, heroin, OxyContin, or Xanax.

 Self-Medicating Tendencies Start Early